quartictech/infra/README.md

 # Quartic infrastructure

-This repo contains our infrastructure stuff - Ansible configuration for hosts, Kubernetes config, scheduled jobs.
+This repo contains our infrastructure stuff:

+- Ansible configuration for hosts,
+- Kubernetes config for platform and website clusters,
+- Terraform for GCloud resource management.

 ## Ansible